ngand000/nicebreakers/userManual.md

       - You should get an alert if the activity uploaded successfully, and you will be redirected to the Activities Page

 - Questions Upload Page
-  - Scroll up and down to view various feilds
+  - Scroll up and down to view various fields
-  - Input the following feilds about your question (please be appropriate and safe):
+  - Input the following fields about your question (please be appropriate and safe):
     - Question content
     - Author Name (will be prefilled when log in implemented)
     - Age range (0 to 99 years)